Domestic Building Works (Consumer Protection) Bill

 Overview

-This bill aims to improve consumer protection in England for those commissioning domestic building works.
-It proposes a licensing scheme for builders, an ombudsman service to resolve disputes, and penalties for unlicensed work, ultimately aiming to protect consumers and promote fair competition within the industry.
+The Domestic Building Works (Consumer Protection) Bill aims to improve consumer protection in England when using builders for domestic building work.
+It proposes a licensing scheme for builders, including an ombudsman service to resolve disputes and a system for sanctions against those who break the rules.

 Description

-- Ombudsman Service: An ombudsman service will be established to handle disputes between consumers and licensed builders.
+- Dispute Resolution: An ombudsman service will be established to resolve disputes between consumers and licensed builders.

-- Funding: Licensees will pay membership fees to fund the scheme, including compensation and the ombudsman service.
+- Funding: Licensee fees will fund scheme administration, compensation, and the ombudsman service.

-- Parliamentary Approval: Regulations will need approval from both Houses of Parliament.
+- Parliamentary Approval: Any regulations will need approval from both Houses of Parliament.

-The bill applies only to England and Wales, and its commencement date will be set by the Secretary of State.
+The bill applies to England and Wales and its commencement date will be set by the Secretary of State.

 Government Spending

-The bill doesn't specify exact figures for government spending.
-However, it will incur costs associated with establishing and running the licensing scheme, the ombudsman service, and related administration.
-Funding will be primarily derived from licensing fees paid by builders.
+The bill does not specify exact figures for government spending.
+However, the costs of establishing and running the licensing body, ombudsman service, and potential compensation payments will be covered by membership fees paid by licensed builders.

 Groups Affected

-- Consumers (Homeowners): Increased protection against rogue builders and easier access to dispute resolution.
+- Consumers (Homeowners): Increased protection from rogue builders through licensing, dispute resolution, and compensation.

-- Licensing Body: Responsible for administering the scheme and managing the process of licensing and enforcement.
+- Licensing Body: Responsible for administering the licensing scheme.

 Powered by nyModel